 Believe it or not, North Macedonia is one of the most beautiful countries I’ve visited.
 It would be a shame to visit Skopje and stay in the city.
 The true beauty of the country is found outside the capital city in the books and crannies of the country.
 My two favorite day trips from Skopje include both Matka Canyon and Ohrid.

 Matka Canyon is located a mere 10 miles outside of Skopje.
-It is well known for its monasteries, being the oldest artificial lake in the country, its beauty, endemic plant species found, and plethora of outdoor activities.
+It is well known for its monasteries, being the oldest artificial lake in the country, its beauty, endemic plant species found, and a plethora of outdoor activities.
 There are bars, restaurants, and hotels in the Canyon so you can explore longer than one day if desired.

 Ohrid is a town that sits on a lake (Lake Ohrid) near the Albania border only 2.5 hours south of Skopje.
 It reminds me of a picturesque Italian village without all of the crowds.
 If you’re looking for more information on a day trip to Ohrid, check out this article.

 So you see, if you find yourself wondering what to visit in Skopje, or if you should visit Skopje in general… the answer is yes.
-With little crowds, a city that is incredibly affordable, and loads of history found in the city and outside of the city….
-Skopje is a place to visit sooner rather than later.
+With little crowds, a city that is incredibly affordable, and loads of history found in the city and outside of the city… Skopje is a place to visit sooner rather than later.
 A city that holds a special place in my heart that goes beyond what the eye sees.
-It isn’t the sheer beauty or the impressive architecture (because quite frankly, it offers neither of those things), but its the way that Macedonians live their lives.
+It isn’t the sheer beauty of the impressive architecture (because quite frankly, it offers neither of those things), but its the way that Macedonians live their lives.
 Its the welcoming smile and the kindness of a random stranger.
 You can taste their hard work in your food and as you walk through shops, grocery stores, and restaurants.
-Its a special city that not many have discovered yet so I encourage you to pack up your bags and go before its too late.
+It’s a special city that not many have discovered yet so I encourage you to pack up your bags and go before its too late.